bramiozo/RexR/_hackathon2019/readme.md

 The model results should be made insightful using tools like LIME/DeepLift/SHAP/ELI5/rfpimp.

 Initially
-Faust and Raffaele are in team data prep and analytics Sebastiaan en Evgeny are in team pipeline
+* Faust and Raffaele are in team data prep and analytics
+* Sebastiaan en Evgeny are in team pipeline
-Eliza, Tjebbe en Merel are in team business
+* Eliza, Tjebbe en Merel are in team business
-Bram will be mostly working extracting features from the treatment/medical data
+* Bram will be mostly working on extracting features from the treatment/medical data and cardio/radio reports

+Please see the (Trello board)[https://trello.com/b/kSqJTqqE/rexr-project-heart] for the planning.

 *Intermediate solution*, if the resulting prediction is uncertain: There are apps/devices available for single-direction ECG measurements
 The data of this device can then be used to improve the accuracy of the predictor.
 Also, using only single-lead ECG measurements an above-human